Home / Blogs / Numerical Methods and Stability

 def generate_mesh_with_qa(geometry, flow_conditions):

-"""Best-practice mesh generation workflow"""
+"""Best-practice mesh generation workflow."""

 # Step 1: Calculate key parameters

-y_plus = 1.0 if flow_conditions.reynolds < 5e5 else 30
+y_plus = 1.0 if flow_conditions.reynolds < 5e5 else 30.0

-first_cell_height = calculate_first_cell_height(y_plus, flow_conditions)
+delta_y = calculate_first_cell_height(y_plus, flow_conditions)

-# Step 2: Create base mesh
+# Step 2: Create surface mesh

 mesh = create_surface_mesh(